S.J. Garcia (Santiago)

 2009 - VENI grant by the Dutch Science Council (NWO)

-2016 - Creativity Award at Coatings Science International conference.
+2016 - Creativity Award at the Coatings Science International.
 Paul Denissen.

 2014 - Young Scientist Best Presentation Award at FATIPEC/ETCC.
 Mina AbdolahZadeh.

-2014 - NVVT young scientist award.
+2014 - NVVT young Scientist Award by the Dutch Paint Association (NVVT).
 Mina AbdolahZadeh.

 2012 - First poster prize at Materials Science & Engineering conference.
 Dr. Marek Prajer.